 First things first – get your tickets!
 Tickets are on sale now.

 RiSE Festival takes place on the Moapa River Reservation in the Mojave Desert located about 45 minutes outside of Las Vegas, Nevada.
 Depending on where you live, I recommend making Las Vegas your home base for RiSE — McCarran International Airport (LAS) has convenient (and sometimes inexpensive!) air service from most of the country.

 From Las Vegas, on the day of the event you have two options to get to the festival:

-- Taking a shuttle – RiSE offers shuttle services (for a cost) from several hotels that transport attendees to and from the event.
+- Taking a shuttle (if available) – RiSE offers shuttle services (for a cost) from several hotels that transport attendees to and from the event.